Universal spectrum and scaling laws for halo mass function, structure, and dark matter mass constraints: N-body simulations and data

-The numerical data for this work is publicly available and generated from \textit{N}-body simulations carried out by the Virgo consortium, an international collaboration that aims to perform large \textit{N}-body simulations for the formation of large-scale structures.
-A comprehensive description of the simulation data can be found in \citep{Frenk:2000-Public-Release-of-N-body-simul,Jenkins:1998-Evolution-of-structure-in-cold}.
-As a first step, the current work focus on the matter-dominant simulations with $\Omega _{0} =1$ and a standard CDM power spectrum (SCDM).
-Similar analysis can be extended to other simulations with different model assumptions and parameters.
+The large-scale cosmological Illustris simulation (Illustris-1-Dark) \citep{NELSON:2015-The-illustris-simulation} was used to demonstrate and validate the concepts.
+Illustris is a suite of large-volume cosmological dark matter only and hydrodynamical simulations.
+The selected Illustris-1-Dark is a dark matter only simulation that has a cosmological volume of 106.5Mpc$^3$ and 1820$^3$ DM particles for a high mass resolution.
+Each DM particle has a mass around $m_p=7.6\times 10^6 M_{\odot}$.
+The gravitational softening length is around 1.4 kpc.
+The simulation has cosmological parameters of dark matter density $\Omega_{DM}=0.2726$, dark energy density $\Omega_{DE}=0.7274$ at $z=0$, and Hubble constant $h=0.704$.
+Some key parameters of N-body simulations are listed in Table \ref{tab:1}.

-The same set of simulation data has been widely used in a number of different studies from clustering statistics \citep{Jenkins:1998-Evolution-of-structure-in-cold} to the formation of halo clusters in large scale environments \citep{Colberg:1999-Linking-cluster-formation-to-l}, and testing models for halo abundance and mass functions \citep{Sheth:2001-Ellipsoidal-collapse-and-an-im}.
-The simulation includes over $N=256^{3} $ particles with mass $m_{p} =2.27\times 10^{11} {M_{\odot } /h} $.
-The simulation box size is around 240 Mpc/h, where \textit{h} is the dimensionless Hubble constant in the unit of $100{km/Mpc\cdot s} $.
+For cross-validation, the cosmological \textit{N}-body simulations carried out by the Virgo consortium were also used.
+A detailed description can be found in \citep{Frenk:2000-Public-Release-of-N-body-simul,Jenkins:1998-Evolution-of-structure-in-cold}.
+The SCDM simulation of the Virgo consortium focuses on matter-dominant dark matter-only simulations with a standard CDM power spectrum (SCDM).
+The same set of simulation data has been widely used in several different studies, from clustering statistics \citep{Jenkins:1998-Evolution-of-structure-in-cold} to the formation of halo clusters in large-scale environments \citep{Colberg:1999-Linking-cluster-formation-to-l}, and testing models for halo abundance and mass functions \citep{Sheth:2001-Ellipsoidal-collapse-and-an-im}.
+This simulation has a lower mass resolution with particle mass $m_{p} =2.27\times 10^{11} {M_{\odot } /h} $.
+The simulation box is around 240 Mpc/h, where \textit{h} is the dimensionless Hubble constant in units of 100 km/s/Mpc.